-In this project, I used three different datasets to train my model as it was important to increase the variety of the images to achieve higher accuracies.
-The first one was found on the internet, the second one was created by me and the third was a mix of both.
+In this project, three different datasets were used to train the model as it was important to increase the variety of the images to achieve higher accuracies.
+The first one was found on the internet, the second one was created for this project and the third was a mix of both.

 The first dataset, found on the internet, is the American Sign Language (ASL) Alphabet dataset from Kaggle.
 It contains 87,000 images of hand gestures representing the 26 letters of the English alphabet.
 As Figure 2 shows, the images were captured under various lighting conditions and orientations, mostly with white backgrounds.
-For the sake of this project, I am only interested in four signs in this dataset, which indicate the four possible directions the robot can move.
+Four signs in this dataset were selected for the sake of this project, which indicate the four possible directions the robot can move.
 Specifically, the letter L represents the left direction, R the right direction, N the north direction (forward), and S the south direction (backward).
 These signs were chosen because they have a dual meaning: the letter itself and a direction.
-Hence, out of all 87,000 images in my dataset, I was only interested in about 8,000 images, which constitute my base dataset for my model.
-Data augmentation, such as rotation, flipping, and brightness adjustments, was applied to increase the variety within this dataset, allowing the model to generalize well and avoid overfitting.
+Hence, out of all 87,000 images only 8,000 images were selected, which constitute my base dataset for the model.
+Finally, data augmentation, such as rotations, flipping, and brightness adjustments, was applied to increase the variety within this dataset, allowing the model to generalize well.
+These transformations were carefully selected to preserve the general shape of the signs.
+Excessive rotation could create ambiguity by resembling a different sign or altering its meaning.
+Since sign language is precise and orientation-sensitive, only limited data augmentation was used to maintain the integrity of each gesture.

-As Figure 3 shows, the second dataset created by me, differs from the first one due to the variety of background colors, patterns, and lighting conditions.
-It was crucial to have a dataset with more variety than just a white background so my model could achieve high accuracy regardless of the environment.
-My dataset consisted of a total of 160 images, with 40 images in each category.
-Similarly to the first dataset, each category represents a direction the robot can follow.
-In order to make my dataset more suitable for training, I increased its size through data augmentation, such as rotation, flipping, and brightness adjustments.
-The final size of my dataset with augmented data was 640, with 160 images per category.
+As shown in Figure 3, the second dataset, created for this project, differs from the first one due to the variety of background colors, patterns, and lighting conditions.
+Including greater environmental diversity was essential to enable the model to achieve high accuracy regardless of the background.
+This dataset consisted of a total of 160 images, with 40 images per category.
+As with the first dataset, each category represents a direction the robot can follow.
+To make the dataset more suitable for training, its size was increased through careful data augmentation techniques similar to the first dataset.
+The final augmented dataset contained 640 images, with 160 images per category.

-Figure 2: Sample images of kaggle dataset
+Figure 2: Sample images of Kaggle dataset